Cheltenham and Great Western Union Railway: Construction

 Contracts for construction were let in May 1837, and some investigatory work was done for the Sapperton Tunnel, but in November 1837 the C&GWUR reported that the condition of the money market was such that they were going to be unable to build all of their line in the foreseeable future.
 Accordingly they proposed to concentrate on the section between Swindon and Cirencester, which had the best chance of bringing in income.
 The Birmingham and Gloucester Railway were alarmed by this as they relied on the C&GWUR to build part of the shared Gloucester to Cheltenham line.
-The C&GWUR needed a Parliamentary Act (11 June 1838) for an extension of time, and the Birmingham company secured clauses in it enabling them to build the relevant portion themselves if the C&GWUR did not proceed with the construction in a timely way.
-The Act also authorised two independent stations at Gloucester, and it was later agreed to make separate stations at Cheltenham as well.
-The alignment through Sapperton Tunnel was substantially changed in the Act, substituting two tunnels for the earlier long one, which would have been curved throughout its length.
+The C&GWUR needed an act of Parliament, the Cheltenham and Great Western Union Railway Act 1838 (1 & 2 Vict. c. xxiv), passed on 11 June 1838, for an extension of time, and the Birmingham company secured clauses in it enabling them to build the relevant portion themselves if the C&GWUR did not proceed with the construction in a timely way.
+The act also authorised two independent stations at Gloucester, and it was later agreed to make separate stations at Cheltenham as well.
+The alignment through Sapperton Tunnel was substantially changed in the act, substituting two tunnels for the earlier long one, which would have been curved throughout its length.

 The C&GWUR decided to alter its priorities, and it let contracts for construction and acquired land at Gloucester for the station.
-Some work was done but the state of the money market was so difficult that in November 1839 the Directors decided that they could not carry out any significant work at Gloucester, and they invited the Birmingham and Gloucester Railway to do the work it required in accordance with the earlier Act.
+Some work was done but the state of the money market was so difficult that in November 1839 the Directors decided that they could not carry out any significant work at Gloucester, and they invited the Birmingham and Gloucester Railway to do the work it required in accordance with the earlier act.

 Another railway, the Bristol and Gloucester Railway, had been authorised on 1 July 1839.
 It relied on use of the C&GWUR between Standish, near Stonehouse, and Gloucester.
-In the new situation, it was in the same position as the Birmingham company, and together they agreed to purchase the C&GWUR, together promoting a Bill for the purpose in the 1840 session of Parliament.
+In the new situation, it was in the same position as the Birmingham company, and together they agreed to purchase the C&GWUR, together promoting a bill for the purpose in the 1840 session of Parliament.
 However the two companies found that a mutually acceptable negotiated position was unachievable, and the scheme was dropped.

 Instead, the Birmingham company decided to take over the Cheltenham to Gloucester construction itself, according to the 1838 powers.
 They took possession of the works on 18 June 1840, while they opened their own line between Birmingham and Cheltenham on 24 June 1840.

 Construction now was straightforward, and the line between Cheltenham and Gloucester was opened on 4 November 1841 as part of the Birmingham and Gloucester Railway.

 Meanwhile the C&GWUR had managed to construct its southern portion from Swindon to Cirencester; it was double track as far as the intended junction at Kemble and then single.
 It opened on 31 May 1841.
 The line was operated on a short term lease basis by the Great Western Railway.
 The stations were at Purton, Minety and Cirencester.